 Step 3: Next, add in the drained lentils, tamari, and a generous pinch of salt and black pepper.
 Sauté for another 5 minutes or so to incorporate all of the flavours.

-Step 4: Transfer the vegan sausage mixture to a food processor and pulse into a mince texture.
+Step 4: Transfer the veggie sausage rolls mixture to a food processor and pulse into a mince texture.
 (Not paste!)

 Step 5: Tip out the mix into a large mixing bowl, and add in the flour.
 Fold it through the mix.
 (It’s OK to see streaks of flour.)
 Set aside for 5 minutes to cool.

-Step 6: Meanwhile roll out your pastry sheet.
+Step 6: Meanwhile roll out your puff pastry sheet onto a lined baking sheet.
 Place the lentil mix to one side of the sheet and shape into a long sausage roll.
 Top with cranberry sauce, and fold over the top.
-Crimp the edges, glaze with olive oil to make the top of the puff pastry brown, and top with sesame seeds.
-Allow to cool for a couple minutes, then enjoy!
+Seal the edges with a form so you have a visible seam running down the side of each roll, brush with olive oil (or dairy-free milk) to make the top of the puff pastry brown, and top with sesame seeds.
+Allow to cool for a couple minutes, slice with a sharp knife then enjoy!

 Leftovers